Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenMovie.md

 = RGB 8 bit per channel, 4 = RGBA8, 5 = YUV 4:2:2 packed pixel format on some
 graphics hardware, 6 = YUV-I420 planar format, using GLSL shaders for color
 space conversion on suitable graphics cards.
 7 or 8 = Y8-Y800 planar format,
-using GLSL shaders, 9 = 16 bit Luminance, 10 = 16 bpc RGBA image.The always
+using GLSL shaders, 9 = 16 bit Luminance, 10 = 16 bpc RGBA image, 11 = 16 bpc
+RGB image for proper encoding of HDR/WCG content, e.g., video encoded in HDR-10
+format for display on a HDR display.
+The always supported default is '4' ==
+RGBA8 format when the onscreen window is in standard dynamic range (SDR) mode.
+If 'windowPtr' instead refers to a HDR display window, displaying on a HDR
+display monitor, then the default setting for 'pixelFormat' is '11' == RGB
+format for proper HDR movie display with up to 16 bpc precision and proper
+handling of HDR transfer function like Perceptual Quantizer (PQ) and HDR color
+spaces.
-supported default is '4' == RGBA8 format.
-A setting of 6 (for color) or 7/8 (for
+A setting of 6 (for color) or 7/8 (for grayscale) for selection of
-grayscale) for selection of YUV-I420/Y8-Y800 format, as supported by at least
+YUV-I420/Y8-Y800 format, as supported by at least the H264 and [HuffYUV](HuffYUV) video
-the H264 and [HuffYUV](HuffYUV) video codecs on any GPU with shader support, can be
+codecs on any GPU with shader support, can be especially efficient for fast
-especially efficient for fast playback of high resolution video.
-As this format
+playback of high resolution video.
+As this format uses shaders for
-uses shaders for post-processing, it should be fast for texture drawing, but can
+post-processing, it should be fast for texture drawing, but can incur
-incur significant overhead if you try to draw into a texture of this format, or
+significant overhead if you try to draw into a texture of this format, or try to
-try to post-process it via [Screen](Screen)('TransformTexture').
-If you try to attach your
+post-process it via [Screen](Screen)('TransformTexture').
+If you try to attach your own
-own shaders to such a texture during [Screen](Screen)('DrawTexture'), you will need to
+shaders to such a texture during [Screen](Screen)('DrawTexture'), you will need to
 implement color conversion yourself in your shaders, as your shaders would
 override [Screen](Screen)'s builtin color conversion shader.
 'maxNumberThreads' Optional parameter which allows to set the maximum number of